ilariaciavarella/ic-portfolio/README.md

-# web-portfolio
+# ic-portfolio

-Personal website portfolio
+Ilaria Ciavarella's website portfolio

+It started as a start2impact project, but I'd like to make it my ultimate portfolio online.